Union Pacific And Norfolk Southern Refile With Strengthened Case On Competition

 via The Center Square

 The article also reports broad support on the record.
-President Donald Trump has endorsed the proposed combination.
 SMART-TD, the country's largest rail union, has supported it on the basis of long-term job stability for the combined workforce.
-Norfolk Southern leadership has framed the combination around customer demand for single-line service across the Mississippi watershed markets.
+Railroad leadership has framed the combination around customer demand for single-line service across the Mississippi watershed markets.

-Union Pacific and Norfolk Southern would together connect more than 50,000 route miles across 43 states and link approximately 100 ports, creating America's first single-line transcontinental railroad if the combination is approved.
+Union Pacific and Norfolk Southern will together connect more than 50,000 route miles across 43 states and link approximately 100 ports, creating America's first single-line transcontinental railroad if the combination is approved.

 The Surface Transportation Board now begins its review of how the proposed combination serves the public interest.